-Five lessons will be covered over the course of the semester.
-Students will continue to learn essential Chinese vocabulary which will include 150-200 Chinese characters.
+Six lessons, an introduction chapter and five regular lessons, will be covered over the course of the semester.
+Students will learn essential Chinese vocabulary which will include 150-200 Chinese characters.
 It will be challenging, but rewarding and will open you up to an entirely different world.

 During the semester you will be introduced to new vocabulary and concepts at home through directed learning using print and online materials.
 These resources have been prepared and organized on Beachboard to help you achieve fluency in the language.
-Class meetings will consist of communicative activities painstakingly prepared and organized by your instructor.
-The goal of this type of instruction is to allow you to learn Chinese though experience, experiment and discovery.
+Class meetings will consist of communicative activities prepared and organized by your instructor.
+The goal of this type of instruction is to allow you to learn Chinese through experience, experiment and discovery.

-Since very little class time will be dedicated to lecture students must commit to spending several hours each week preparing for class.
+Since very little class time will be dedicated to language practice, students must commit to spending several hours each week preparing for class.